 Instructions

-- Combine club soda, shochu, simple syrup, and yuzu extract in a glass and mix well.
+- Gather all the ingredients.
+Combine ½ cup club soda, ¼ cup shochu, 1 Tbsp Homemade Simple Syrup, and 1 tsp yuzu juice (extract) in a glass and mix well.

-- Add ice cube and Korean citron tea (optional) and mix well.
+- Add ice cubes and 1–2 tsp Korean citron tea (yuja cha) (optional) and mix well.

 - Garnish with a slice of lime, and serve immediately.

-- Bring the water to a boil in a small saucepan.
-Dissolve the sugar into the boiling water, stirring constantly.
+- Bring ¼ cup water to a boil in a small saucepan.
+Dissolve ½ cup sugar into the boiling water, stirring constantly.
 Once the sugar is dissolved completely, remove it from heat and let cool completely and thicken.

 Could I use sake instead of shochu for this recipe?
 Have sake I’m trying to use up.
 Thanks!